9oelM/9oelM.github.io/_posts/2018-04-20-My-story-(1):-changes-that-the-Navy-made-to-me-and-the-stories-before-then.md

 ---
 layout: post
-title: "My story (1): I am learning and developing"
+title: "My story (1): changes that the Navy made to me and the stories before then
 date: 2018-04-20 09:00:00 -0100
 categories: general
 ---